 - Talk with you about your comfort and safety during your surgery.

 - Talk with you about the kind of anesthesia you will receive.

-Once you are fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
-You will also have a urinary catheter placed to drain urine from your bladder.
+After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.

 After Your Surgery

 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You will learn how to safely recover from your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.